ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 **Direct Access login_nodes**
 -----------------------------

-Direct access to the Delta login nodes is via ssh using your NCSA username, password and NCS Duo MFA.
+Direct access to the TGI RAILS login nodes is via ssh using your NCSA username, password and NCSA Duo MFA.
 Please see page for links to NCSA Identity and NCSA Duo services.
-The login nodes provide access to the CPU and GPU resources on Delta.
+The login nodes provide access to the CPU and GPU resources on TGI-RAILS.

 +----------------------------------+----------------------------------+
 | login node hostname              | example usage with ssh           |